What is a Car’s Rear End or Rear Differential?

 When to Seek Professional Help

 Some minor issues can be fixed by car owners themselves.
-But, complex differential repairs that go beyond routine maintenance or standard replacements should be handled by a professional.
+However, complex differential repairs that go beyond routine maintenance or standard replacements should be handled by a professional.
 In cases where car owners are unsure about the nature of the rear end problem, it’s advisable to have a skilled mechanic inspect and address the issue.